-It’s a good idea to change your passwords every now and again, and your OS X user accounts are no different.
-If you’re a Mac admin and you want to make sure everyone gets a fresh and secure password every so often, you should take the steps to change the passwords regularly.
+Changing your passwords every now and again is a good idea, and your macOS user accounts are no different.
+If you’re a Mac admin and want to ensure everyone gets a fresh and secure password every so often, you should reset the passwords regularly.

-Why to change an account password
+Why change an account password

 How to change an account password on a Mac

-5) Next, click on the Reset Password… button.
+5) Next, click the Reset Password button.

 That’s all there is to it!

 You’ve changed the password used for logging into the user account.
 You can now try logging into the Mac user account with your new password, and if you did it correctly, it should work.

 Check out next: